demensdeum/DoryChat/README.md

 ### Message Lifecycle
 1. **Sent**: Message is created and stored in MongoDB
 2. **Delivered**: Another participant fetches the message (double-tick indicator)
-3. **Expired**: After 60 seconds, the message is deleted from the database
+3. **Expired**: After the configured TTL (default: 60 seconds), the message is deleted from the database

 ---